teochewthunder/angularjs-password-strength-validator/README.md

 There are placeholders to signal the strength of a password - Weak, Moderate, Strong and Excellent.
 There is also a text box for filling in the password.

 ## CSS
 There are color codes for each password strength category.
-The CSS styling is part of the templating and is bound to the stength of the password.
+The CSS styling is part of the templating and is bound to the strength of the password.

 ## JavaScript
 Upon entering text in the text box, the string is parsed for length.
 If the password is 0 characters, the function returns immediately and does not process further.